 We will have one of our evening meals at the iconic Khans also known as “chicken on a bonnet”.
 This is because it operates as a mechanical workshop by day, and of an evening rolls BBqs onto the street.
 We will be served local meats with a variety of salads, warning some are very hot.
-No alcohol, is allowed at this venue.
-Not sure which night we will do this, as it is always nice to try to organise this with a group.
+As the hosts are Muslim, no alcohol is allowed at this venue.

-Tarangerie, Lake Eyasi and the Hadzabe Bushmen, Serengeti
+8 Days Northern Parks Tarangerie, Lake Eyasi and the Hadzabe Bushmen, Serengeti & Ngorongoro Crater

 Day 5 - Safari Day 1